kibook/xml-utils/utils/xml-merge/README.md

 of an element in &lt;dst&gt; which matches the root element of this file is where the merge will occur.

-In addition, the following options enable features of the XML parser that are disabled as a precaution by default:
+In addition, the following options allow configuration of the XML
+parser:

 --dtdload
 Load the external DTD.